Poodle (Medium)

 Unique facts and fascinating details

-- The iconic 'Poodle clip' was designed to keep the dog's joints warm while allowing for efficient swimming.
+- The Poodle's iconic 'continental' clip was originally designed to protect the dog's vital organs while allowing for easier swimming.

-- Poodles are consistently ranked among the top three most intelligent dog breeds in the world.
+- Poodles are widely considered one of the most intelligent dog breeds in existence.

 Frequently Asked Questions